kizzy-june/GameCorruptor9000/README.md

 - Audio engine, makes sounds come from the wrong directions.

-- Has a config file for turning ceil corruption on and off.
-(When on, sometimes causes logspam when generating new chunks).
+- Textures

 - Item rendering in inventory slots

+Important:
+- Can cause logspam when generating new chunks, rare, but possible.